 Unfortunately, as simple as lawn watering is in practice, many lawn owners get it wrong.
-The result can include the spread of fungal disease like Red Thread, the shallow rooting of grass, the onset of moss, and infestation of weeds and weed grasses.
+The result can include the spread of fungal disease like Red Thread, the shallow rooting of grass, the onset of moss, and the infestation of weeds and weed grasses.

 So, in this article, we’re going to talk about how to water the lawn the right way.

-Why is Watering a Lawn So Important?
+Why is Watering the Lawn So Important?

 As you know, nothing on this earth can survive without water, it’s the giver of life.

 Water is the vehicle grass uses to draw nutrients from the soil.
 It does this through the roots and uses them during photosynthesis and the production of food.
 It’s also used to store sugars and carbohydrates the grass can use as food in times of need.
 In drought conditions or during the winter for example.

 When water is in short supply, grass is less able to consume nutrients from the soil.